José Antonio Álvarez Lima

-José Antonio Álvarez Lima (born May 3, 1942) is a Mexican politician and senator representing the state of Tlaxcala in the LXIV Legislature of the Mexican Congress.
+José Antonio Cruz Álvarez Lima (born May 3, 1942) is a Mexican politician and senator representing the state of Tlaxcala in the 64th Congress.
 A member of the National Regeneration Movement (MORENA) political party, Álvarez Lima was also Governor of Tlaxcala from 1993 to 1999 and previously served as a federal deputy, senator, ambassador to Colombia, and head of multiple national public broadcasters.

 Life

 Early years

 Álvarez Lima was born in Apizaco, Tlaxcala.
 As a child, he worked in a shoe store owned by friends of his father.
 A graduate from the National Autonomous University of Mexico (UNAM) after a brief stint at the Monterrey Institute of Technology and Higher Education, he taught at several universities, including the Universidad Iberoamericana, Universidad Popular Autónoma del Estado de Puebla, and the UNAM; he was the president of the National Political Science College, a professional organization, from 1979 to 1980.

 After several years as the deputy director of operations at Canal Once and a stint as the news director of Canal 13, in 1980, Álvarez Lima was tapped to run public radio station Radio Educación, leaving the station two years later in order to seek election to the Chamber of Deputies.
 Under his management, the technical and production departments were reorganized, and the station broadened its mix of music.
 He then served three years in the LII Legislature of the Mexican Congress (1982–1985), representing the Institutional Revolutionary Party (PRI), and a two-year term as ambassador to Colombia.

 Álvarez Lima became the director of Imevisión, which operated two national television networks, in 1988.
 He pioneered the model by which the FIFA World Cup was broadcast by both Televisa and Imevisión, an innovation that continues to the present day.